Pre-conception advice

 Smoking

-Smoking is associated with a decreased likelihood of a pregnancy arising naturally, significantly decreases the likelihood of Assisted Conception methods such as IVF working and is associated with a slight increased risk of miscarriage.
-Male smokers have a 13 - 17 % reduction in sperm counts compared to non smokers although fertility may not be reduced.
+Smoking is associated with a decreased likelihood of a pregnancy arising naturally, significantly decreases the likelihood of Assisted Conception treatment such as IVF to be successful and is associated with a slight increased risk of miscarriage.
+Male smokers have a 13 - 17 % reduction in sperm counts compared with non smokers although fertility may not be reduced.
 This reduction in count is most significant in men who already have reduced sperm test results.
+Women who smoke have their egg numbers fall rapidly compared with women who do not smoke.

 Weight

 Obesity is associated with irregular or decreased ovulation.
-Obesity is also associated with reduced spontaneous pregnancy and reduced pregnancy rates following ovulation induction and assisted conception methods such as IVF.
-Obesity also increases the risks of pregnancy by making scans technically more difficult and increasing the likelihood of complications such as diabetes, thrombosis and haemorrhage.
+Obesity is known to increase miscarriage rates with reduced pregnancy chances following treatment such as ovulation induction, IUI and IVF/ ICSI treatment.
+Obesity also increases the risks during pregnancy by increasing the likelihood of complications such as diabetes, thrombosis and hemorrhage.
 One of the most reproducible measures of obesity is the Body Mass Index (BMI).
-The ideal BMI is between 18 and 25.
+The ideal BMI is between 19 and 25 kg/m2.
 The BMI can be calculated in the following way:

-BMI = weight in kg x height in metres
+BMI = weight in kg x height in metres2

-Women whose body mass index is over 30 should endeavor to lose weight as this will help increase their fertility and improve their fitness for the stress of pregnancy.
+Women whose body mass index is over 30kg/m2 should endeavor to lose weight as this will help increase their changes of pregnancy fertility and improve their fitness during pregnancy.

-Obesity in men alters hormone levels with a decrease in testosterone, but there is no evidence that obesity in men reduces fertility.
-Nevertheless obesity does increase the risk of death from heart disease and stroke.
+Obesity in men alters hormone levels with a decrease in testosterone.
+Obesity also increases the risk of death from heart disease and stroke.

 Alcohol

 There is no strong correlation between alcohol consumption and infertility.
 However high alcohol intake in pregnancy has a proven adverse affects on fetal development.
-Moderate alcohol intake in men does not appear to be detrimental to fertility.
+Moderate alcohol intake (less than 6 units per week) in men and women does not appear to be detrimental to fertility.
 High alcohol intake can lead to decreased fertility due to both poor sperm production and impotence.

 Exercise

 Exercise is good for your general health.
-While not likely to improve your fertility, regular exercise will improve your energy levels, your fitness and stamina for a pregnancy and will help maintain your weight within the desired range.
-Exercise should not be in fits and starts but should be regular and steady.
-Aerobic exercise is best - jogging, swimming, cycling, brisk walking, rowing - and should be strenuous enough to make your pulse rate rise to your aerobic range for your weight and age and make you slightly breathless.
-Aerobic exercise should be carried out - as a minimum - for 20 minutes three times a week.
+Whilst exercise is not likely to improve your fertility, regular exercise will improve your energy levels, your fitness and stamina for a pregnancy and will help maintain your weight within the desired range.
+It is recommended that exercise be regular and steady.
+If you wish to attain weight loss, aerobic exercise helps, such as jogging, swimming, cycling, brisk walking, rowing - and should be strenuous enough to make your pulse rate rise to your aerobic range for your weight and age and make you slightly breathless.
+Aerobic exercise may be carried out - as a minimum - for 20 minutes three times a week.
 Exercise is not contraindicated in early pregnancy - but if you are in doubt consult your GP, Midwife or Obstetrician.

 Medical History

-If you have any continuing medical problems such as Diabetes, Hypertension, Kidney disease, Heart disease, Epilepsy, Severe Asthma, it is important that the care of these conditions is optimised and the drug regimes reviewed before infertility treatment and hopefully a pregnancy begins.
-In such cases close collaboration between your regular doctors and the infertility team is important.
+If you have any continuing medical problems such as Diabetes, Hypertension, Kidney disease, Heart disease, Epilepsy, Severe Asthma, it is important that the care of these conditions is optimised and the drug regimens reviewed before infertility treatment.
+Close collaboration between your regular doctors and the Fertility team is important.

 Travel